Select Your National Lottery:

 Draw 6: Jackpot Resets

 The jackpot resets to its €17 million (£15 million) starting value and the next rollover series begins.
-The jackpot cap is raised by €10 million, unless it is already set at its final value of €250 million.
+The jackpot cap had previously been raised by €10 million after each win, but it is now set at its final value of €250 million.

 Must Be Won Draws